 For students progressing from the Postgraduate Diploma Intake in 2018

-Dissertation or Taught Masters Option completion by mid-September 2019 (for April 2018 Intake) completion by mid-September 2020 (for October 2018 intake)
+Dissertation or Taught Masters Option completion by mid-September 2020.

 The NGO Management Course is under the direction of Professor John Hailey and Dr Rick James.
 The Director of the overall MSc programme is Professor Paul Palmer, an Associate Dean at Cass Business School.